 Since the beginning of the COVID-19 pandemic, our team has identified and worked with other departments throughout the hospital to secure funding in COVID-19 supplemental appropriations.

 Children's Hospital Graduate Medical Education (CHGME)

-To help educate the next generation of caregivers, we worked to secure support for both the reauthorization, as well as $300 million in appropriations for the Children's Hospital Graduate Medical Education (CHGME) program.
+To help educate the next generation of caregivers, we requested $465 million for the Children's Hospital Graduate Medical Education (CHGME) Program.

-We’ve regularly prepared and coordinated testimony before the DC Council on a variety of programs throughout Children's National:
+Our team has regularly prepared and coordinated testimony before the DC Council on a variety of programs throughout Children's National, including:

 - Child and Adolescent Protection Center

 - Parent Navigator Program

 - Healthy Steps